ANSSI-FR/rust-guide/src/en/unsafe/memory.md

 ```

 In particular, using `forget` may result in not releasing critical resources
 leading to deadlocks or not erasing sensitive data from the memory.
-That is why,
+This is why
 `forget` is **unsecure**.

 > **Rule {{#check MEM-FORGET | Do not use `forget`}}**